NCIP/c3pr/codebase/readme.txt

    Corresponding ddl for postgreSQL is present in codebase\projects\core\db\PostGreSQL\c3pr_ddl.sql

-   The property file 'oracle.properties' has the db setup properties.
+   The property file 'database.properties' has the db setup properties.
 By default this has sample connection setup to Oracle's DB @SemanticBits.
 Change this to your local DB and the build-core ant task will copy these properties, place it into datasource.properties for Spring's applicationContext to pick up.